nametovski/django-DefectDojo/README.md

 python dojo_mcp.py
 ```

 The server exposes tools to query products, engagements and findings and to update finding status.
+It can also
+create engagements, tests and findings.
+Findings may be enriched with EPSS and KEV data from public sources.
-It is also
+The service is also
 included as the `mcp` service in `docker-compose.yml`, listening on port `8010`.
 Authentication is handled automatically when `DEFECTDOJO_API_USER` and `DEFECTDOJO_API_PASSWORD` are provided.
 Alternatively set `DEFECTDOJO_API_TOKEN` with a valid API token.